kdeldycke/click-extra/docs/issues.md

 # Fixed issues

+Click Extra was basically born as a collection of patches for unmaintained or slow moving [`click-contrib` addons](https://github.com/click-contrib).

-This is the list of issues and bugs from other projects that `click-extra` has addressed.
+Here is the list of issues and bugs from other projects that `click-extra` has addressed over the years.

 ## [`configmanager`](https://github.com/jbasko/configmanager)